 ACCOMMODATION IN BISHKEK: We stayed at the Friends Guest House & Hostel and really recommend it.
 The place has private rooms from 15 USD and dorms for 4.5 USD.
 Also, they have an outdoor area where people normally put their tents up for a cheaper price.

-Located 70km away from Bishkek and 12km from Tokmok city, this is a good option for a day trip from the capital of Kyrgyzstan.
+This is one of the greatest historic Kyrgyzstan tourist attractions, located 70km away from Bishkek and 12km from Tokmok city, this is a good option for a day trip from the capital of Kyrgyzstan.
 The Burana Tower is an old minaret of 25m tall, though it was originally 44m, that stands strongly still since the days of the silk route.
 You can even go to the top of it at an entrance fee of 2USD.

 Around the tower, scattered on the floor, you can find an enormous collection of ancient Balbals, which is a sort of gravestone, made by Turkish tribes who inhabited the region during the VI century.

 Osh is the second largest town, one of the major cities of Kyrgyzstan and an important point of passage for travellers of Central Asia since the Silk Route days.
 This confluence of people from a variety of birth places resulted in a extremely diverse and multi-ethnic city.
 Currently, Osh is considered the cultural capital of Kyrgyzstan.